 Global Companies Manufacturing Alternative Leather

-2. Vivienne Westwood uses a leather alternative produced from vegetables called to manufacture handbags and accessories.
-According to their website, leather alternatives they accept include “partially or fully bio-based PU leather, or, for our footwear ranges, innovations such as bamboo and apple fibres.”
+2. Vivienne Westwood uses a leather alternative produced from vegetables to manufacture handbags and accessories.
+According to their website, leather alternatives they accept include “partially or fully bio-based PU leather, or, for our footwear ranges, innovations such as bamboo and apple fibres”.

 4. Danish company Leap believes it’s important to “Make Waste Beautiful”.
 Using apple waste from apple juice and apple cider production to replicate leather material, their idea was originally a university project.
-Today it’s a successful company called Beyond Leather Materials.
+Today, it’s a successful company.

-5. Another Japanese company, Toray Industries, created a material called Ultrasuede® from 30% plant-based materials including sugarcane waste and castor oil.
+5. Another Japanese company, Toray Industriescreated a material called Ultrasuede® from 30% plant-based materials, such as sugarcane waste and castor oil.
 The company is currently focusing on producing a 100% plant-derived product.
-Brands using this stunning leather textile alternative include design house Issey Miyake.
+Brands using this stunning leather textile alternative include the design house Issey Miyake.

-6. Adidas collaborated with biotech company Bolt Threads to produce Stan Smith sneakers made from mushroom leather, a replicate leather that is also used by British designer Stella McCartney.
-The shoe is manufactured from mushroom leather and its midsoles comprise natural rubber.
+6. Adidas collaborated with biotech company Bolt Threads to produce Stan Smith sneakers made from mushroom leather, a replicate leather that British designer Stella McCartney also uses.
+The Bolt Thread shoe is manufactured from mushroom leather and its midsoles comprise natural rubber.

 7. Luxury French design house Hermès used a textile created by Californian startup MycoWorks to manufacture vegetable alternatives to leather material called Sylvania, produced out of threads made of mushroom roots.
 Their first product is a travel bag.